 To qualify for one of the U.S. Customs and Border Protection (CBP) Trusted Traveler Programs, you must voluntarily undergo a thorough background check against criminal, law enforcement, customs, immigration, agriculture, and terrorist indices to include biometric fingerprint checks, and a personal interview with a CBP officer.

 In the event you are denied or revoked from the Trusted Traveler Programs, you will be provided information in writing detailing the reason for this action.
-If you feel that your Trusted Traveler application was denied due to inaccurate or incomplete information, then you may provide additional documentation to the CBP Trusted Traveler Ombudsman and request reconsideration.
-Additional information should be sent to the CBP Trusted Traveler Ombudsman at:
+If you believe the decision was based upon inaccurate or incomplete information, you may request reconsideration through the Trusted Traveler Program application website: https://ttp.cbp.dhs.gov/.